kitschmaster/rubyongo/info/devlog.markdown

  + added a .gitignore entry for both settings files, so that one can have different settings locally and on deployment host

 now ii have a small problem, need to make sure, during Travis CI test the config files are present.

+and that was easily fixed, by adding a copy step into travis.yml.

 #06.09.2018 11:12:02 CodingSession::BEGIN